abarnert/pipeit/README.md

 ... as opposed to:

     >>> '-'.join(filter(re.compile('a').search,
     ...                 reversed('abc def bab qqq'.split())))

 The pipe version makes it clear what order things are happening in.
 We're talking an iterable and passing it through one pipe after another.

-But of course you can write the same thing just as explicitly today:
+But of course you can write the same thing in proper order today:

     >>> words = 'abc def bab qqq'.split()
     >>> revwords = reversed(words)